CodingZeal/padlock/README.md

 #### Lockable Objects:

-Padlock assumes that all objects inherited from `ActiveRecord::Base` can be locked and associated to a User object.
+Padlock assumes that all objects inherited from `ActiveRecord::Base` can be locked by a user record.

     lockable.locked? # => true/false